p4ndev/social-makers/README.md

 Imagine that you have material to send to the garbage, it could be helpful here in pending projects.

 Once you it is, you just notify the project maker, and then he/she will figure it out how to collect it.

-# Disclaimer
-It's not a advertising platform to create invoices to anyone, the main purpose is make ideas come true somehow.

 # Architecture